The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 The company's net profit is formed by subtracting from the calculated total profit:

-• the amount of rental payments;
+• amounts of rental payments;

 • export and import tax amounts.

-• payment of penalties;
+• payment of fines;

 • payment of penalties for other types of payments;

-The main sources of profit formation
+Main sources of profit generation

-• the size of the selling prices;
+• the size of selling prices;

-• indicators of the cost of goods (services);
+• indicators of cost of goods (services);

-• assortment changes in the composition of products.
+• assortment changes in product composition.

-Sales profit is calculated in two stages:
+Profit from sales is calculated in two stages:

-1.Indicators are determined gross profit- from the total proceeds from the sale of goods, works and services without inclusion VAT, excise taxes and other tax levies are subtracted the cost of goods sold and services without inclusion business and company management costs ;
+1. Indicators are determined gross profit- from the total revenue from the sale of goods, works and services without inclusion VAT, excise duties and other taxes are deducted from the cost of goods sold and services without inclusion commercial and company management costs ;

-3.result from operations that do not belong to the main activity of the company
+3. the result of operations that do not belong to the main activity of the company

-4.result obtained due to extraordinary circumstances
+4. result obtained due to extraordinary circumstances

 P cho = P h -Z h.